qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

     identity of the server instead of the host name with which the connection was established.
 If you specify ``*`` as the host name, then the server's host name is not validated.
 Other wildcards are not permitted.
-  * :guilabel:`Key store file with public key`: Currently ignored.
+  * :guilabel:`Key store file with private key`: Currently ignored.
 This parameter might allow to authenticate via certificate instead via user and password in future.
   * :guilabel:`Trust store file with public key`: Specifies the path to a trust